Use our teacher resume examples and tips to create a professional resume that showcases your skills, work history and passion for teaching.

 Compassionate teacher with expertise in organizing and implementing educational games and activities, assisting with homework assignments and assisting students in developing good habits and behavior.
 Experienced in supervising large groups of students simultaneously along with building strong rapport with faculty, students and caregivers.

-An example of an objective statement for a teacher would be:
+An example of teacher resume objective would be:

 Committed teaching assistant, excited to launch a career as a geography teacher.
 Highly knowledgeable in key child development theories.
 Successful in building rapport with students and helping lead plans along with developing new learning activities.